• About/Start Here

 Brownsville

-Boca Chica Beach in Brownsville is one of the nicest beaches in Texas, where you can drive your licensed vehicle on the sand.
+Boca Chica Beach in Brownsville is one of the nicest beaches in Texas.
+You can drive your licensed vehicle on the sand.
 From what I read, this beach is practically untapped.
-Bring food, water, and everything else you might think you need because there is no store nearby.
+Bring food, water, and everything else you might need because there is no store nearby.
 Please check before you go in case Boca Chica Beach is closed.

 And…so much more to enjoy outdoors at Texas Beaches!